diokhann/WebResearch/README.md

 The generated `summary.html` file contains the summarized articles, organized by query and URL.
 Each summary is presented as a list item, and the original article URL is provided as a hyperlink.

 The Flask web server serves the `summary.html` file, allowing you to access the summarized articles through a web browser.

+## License
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This means that you are free to use, modify, and distribute this code, but any modifications or derivative works must also be licensed under the GPLv3.
+By using or contributing to this project, you agree to abide by the terms of the GPLv3.

+I am grateful for your interest in this project, and any suggestions or contributions are always welcome.
+If you have any ideas for improvements or encounter any issues, please feel free to open an issue or submit a pull request on GitHub.